Wildlife of the Tibetan Plateau

 Hoh Xil Nature Reserve

-Three River’s Source Nature Reserve (Sanjiangyuan)
+Three Rivers Source Nature Reserve (Sanjiangyuan)

-Source of three rivers reserve covers the area of southern and eastern Qinghai province and situated between the eastern extension of two huge mountain ranges, Tanggula and Kunlun range.
-Yuhsu and Golok are the core area of source of three rivers reserve.
-Source of three rivers reserve is also home to a large number of wild animals like Wild Yaks, Tibetan Antelopes, Gazelle, Wild Ass.
-Argali and Snow Leopard and and other wildlife.
+The Source of Three Rivers Nature Reserve, also called Sanjiangyuan in Chinese, contains the headwaters of three great rivers in Asia: The Yellow, Yangtze, and Mekong.
+The reserve covers the southern and eastern parts of Qinghai Province and is situated between the eastern extensions of the Tanggula and Kunlun mountain ranges.
+Yushu and Golok are the core areas of this reserve, which is home to a large number of wild animals like Wild Yaks, Tibetan Antelopes, Gazelle, Wild Ass, Argali, and Snow Leopard.

 Altun Shan National Nature Reserve

-Current Statues
+Current Status

 Wildlife Conservation Through Ecotourism